Atte-Oskari-Rasanen/COL1A1_quantification/Readme.md

 python ./Python_scripts/3_Stain_channels_postprocess.py Deconvolved_ims
 ```

-###### Step 4 - Apply watershed to the thresholded images.
-Change the ImageJ-linux64 to the OS being used in case
+###### Step 4 - Apply watershed to the thresholded images
-it is not Linux.
+Change the ImageJ-linux64 to the OS being used in case it is not Linux.
 ```
 ./Fiji.app/ImageJ-linux64 --ij2 --headless --console --run ./Fiji.app/macros/4_Remove_particles_WS.ijm
 ```